EXPLORE THIS STORY

 Reassuring technocratic management of a depoliticized energy crisis

-Geopolitical neutrality preserved by avoiding controversial topics
+Geopolitical neutrality preserved through avoidance of controversial subjects

 Discover how another country covers this same story.